apache/dolphinscheduler/docs/docs/en/guide/start/docker.md

 # For Windows users
 $ cd apache-dolphinscheduler-"${DOLPHINSCHEDULER_VERSION}"-src\deploy\docker

-# Initialize the database, use profile schema-init
+# Initialize the database, use profile schema
-$ docker-compose --profile schema-init up -d
+$ docker-compose --profile schema up -d

 # start all dolphinscheduler server, use profile all
 $ docker-compose --profile all up -d